Sacrifice of Isaac (Caravaggio): Princeton version

-The Sacrifice of Isaac, in the Piasecka-Johnson Collection in Princeton, New Jersey, is a disputed work that was painted circa 1603.
+The Sacrifice of Isaac (ex Piasecka-Johnson Collection in Princeton, New Jersey) is a disputed work that was painted circa 1603.
 According to Giulio Mancini, a contemporary of Caravaggio and an early biographer, the artist, while convalescing in the Hospital of the Consolazione, did a number of paintings which the prior took home with him to Seville.
 (The hospital had a Spanish prior from 1593 to around mid-1595.)
 That would date the work to the mid-1590s, but it seems far more sophisticated than anything else known from that period of Caravaggio's career, and Peter Robb, in his 1998 biography of Caravaggio, dates it to about 1598.

 The model for Isaac bears a close resemblance to the model used for the John the Baptist now in the museum of Toledo Cathedral, which suggests that the two should be considered together.
 The presence of paintings by Caravaggio in Spain at an early date is important for the influence they may have had on the young Velázquez, but there is also strong evidence that they may have been the work of Bartolomeo Cavarozzi, a talented early member of the Caravaggio following who is known to have been in Spain about 1617–1619.

 The painting depicts the moment when Abraham, in obedience to God's command, is about to sacrifice his son Isaac, who is saved by an angel offering Abraham a ram in Isaac's place.
 The scene is lit with the dramatically enhanced chiaroscuro (tenebrism) with which Caravaggio was to revolutionize Western art, falling like a stage spotlight on the face of the youthful angel.
 The faces of Abraham and Isaac are in shadow, but show great emotion.
 The gestures of the hands are acutely eloquent, and the angel's hand is resting on the ram's head in imitation of the way Abraham's left hand rests on the head of his son.
 The Patriarch's other hand is holding the knife, but he is already relaxing as he listens to the angel.
 The three figures and the ram are shown without background or context, with nothing to distract from the powerful psychological drama as God's promise is delivered.

+The painting was sold at Sotheby’s London on 9 July 2014 (lot 30) as a work by Bartolomeo Cavarozzi and is now owned by a private collection.